 The word ‘meme’ has more to do with evolutionary biology than the internet.

 Remember that summer when the internet was one Distracted Boyfriend after another—that flannel-shirted dude rubbernecking at a passing woman, while his girlfriend glares at him?
 Everyone had their own take—the Boyfriend was you, staring directly at a solar eclipse, ignoring science.
 The Boyfriend was youth, seduced by socialism, spurning capitalism.
 The Boyfriend could be anyone you wanted him to be.

 We think of memes as a uniquely internet phenomenon.
 But the word meme originally had nothing to do with the internet.
 It came from an evolutionary biologist who noticed that genes weren’t the only thing that spread, mutated, and evolved.

 Plus, we want to know what you think about this series!
 Help us out, and take a brief (we promise) survey.

 Science Diction is written and produced by Johanna Mayer, with production and editing help from Elah Feder.
 Our senior editor is Christopher Intagliata, and we had story editing help from Nathan Tobey.
-Our theme song and music are by Daniel Peterschmidt.
+Our theme song and music are by D Peterschmidt.
 We had fact-checking help from Michelle Harris.
 Special thanks to the entire Science Friday staff.